mantidproject/documents/Design/DataProcessorAlgorithmUI/DataProcessingUserInterface.md

 * `DataProcessorAlgorithmWidget`  will take the name of the `DataProcessorAlgorithm` as one of its construction arguments
 * The `DataProcessorAlgorithmWidget` will provide virtual functions for overriding a `preProcess` and `postProcess`
 * We also need a way to customise the output table in circumstances that direct mapping between `DataProcessorAlgorithm` properties and the viewable batch Table do not make sense.
 Currently `QReflTableModel` is specifically set up to do this for the `ReflectometryReductionOneAuto` DataProcessorAlgorithm.
+*

+##Prototyping##
+**Notes from Owen**
+I've checked that sip exports of c++ QtObject base classes will behave as we expect on the python side.

+One problem that we will encounter is how to get sip and boost python exported representations to play together.
+The situations in which this would occur are where we want ot provide a custom `preProcess` and `postProcess` step, where by we need the ability to receive and modify workspaces, and run algorithms.
+I propose that a solution to this would be for the preProcess and postProcess steps to return the name of `Algorithms` that the algorithm manager on the c++ side could create and execute on their behalf.
+The API for these Algorithms would need to be fixed, and well tested to prevent runtime-issues.

 ##Questions##